-You can often come across a recommendation to use canonical for site pages with “duplicate” content, or even put the self-referential canonical tag.
+You can often come across a recommendation to use canonical for site pages with “duplicate” content, or even put a self-referential canonical tag.
 But the misleading fact is that this is not a requirement.
-In this article we will find out what is canonical and why it is better to use it.
+In this article we will find out what is canonical and why is it better to use it.

 What is canonical?

 The canonical attribute points to a search engine that the current page is a full or partial copy or another, with a higher priority.

 Using this tag prevents duplication of content.

 In practice it looks like this: